atomisthq/docs/docs/tutorials/index.md

 how to extend and customize Atomist, tailoring it to your own development workflow and processes.

-[gs]: /getting-started/index.md (Atomist Getting Started)

 ## Prerequisites

-Completing the [Getting Started][getting-started] steps so that Atomist Bot is in your Slack team and connected to your GitHub account is a prerequisite for the tutorials.
+Make sure you've completed all the [Getting Started][gs] steps so that Atomist Bot is in your Slack team and connected to your GitHub account.

 The tutorials are organized so that the first few ensure that you are set up for writing and publishing Rug scripts.

-[getting-started]: /getting-started
+[gs]: /getting-started (Atomist Getting Started)